aleopinion/Kubernetes-Setting-Cluster-Environment/Kubernetes Cluster setup commands.md

   --discovery-token-ca-cert-hash sha256:c0d9ecb0800c85a58607751ddd1e3c7955bf2a11e4d29c4e592d17948cc32872
 ```

-**Error when we ran the join command at the level of the worker to join the cluster.**
+**Error when running the join command at the level of the worker to join the cluster.**
 **Same error when setting up the master.
 So went to the workers and ran the following commands,**
 **as earlier done with the Master node so as to get the workers working properly**
 ```